What Really Affects Virtual Assistant Pricing?

 Before hiring a virtual assistant, observe where your business needs assistance.
 After determining your needs, list down the skills that you think might be relevant for improvement.
 Then, you can start looking for the best professionals to help you fill the gaps.

-But just like work experience, skills and specializations also affect virtual assistant pricing.
+But just like work experience, skills and specializations also affect pricing.
 To give you a better look at things, here’s an overview of the average hourly rates according to the different types of VA jobs:

 - General Virtual Assistant – $3 to $15 per hour